 BoFu content is heavy on the data and real-world examples, so it’s vital that you set a cadence to refresh this type of content.

 Just imagine: A BoFu customer is using your pricing comparison chart, where you say you’ve got the better deal.
 Your competitor’s product is $150/mo and yours is $130/mo.
 But that prospect just visited the competitor’s site and saw their most recent price was actually $120/mo.
 Multiply that by a lot of customers, and you’ve got a credibility problem.

 So, be sure to revisit your blogs, landing pages, and reports and supply the freshest data.
 There’s another big benefit: Regularly updating your content helps you combat content decay.
 And 51% of companies say that updating old content has proven the most efficient tactic they implemented.

-Schedule a consultation with us to learn how content optimization ramps up conversions for your business.
+Book a call with us to learn how content optimization ramps up conversions for your business.